 The opioid epidemic has deeply affected communities across the country.
 However, one group has received relatively little to no attention: senior citizens.
 Although many people think of the opioid crisis primarily affecting young people, prescription senior opioid abuse is a growing problem.
 Seniors are affected by age-related conditions like arthritis, degenerative disk disease, and chronic pain that can also contribute to long-term opioid use.

 Why the Opioid Epidemic Affects Older Adults?

 Although the causes of the opioid epidemic are multifactorial, one of the primary drivers of this crisis is the high rate of prescription painkillers.
-Age-related conditions like arthritis, degenerative disk disease, and chronic pain, affects seniors.
+Age-related conditions like arthritis, degenerative disk disease, and chronic pain affect seniors.
 This can contribute to long-term opioid use.
-Medical providers have been prescribing opioid drugs at a much higher rate than previous decades.
+Medical providers have been prescribing opioid drugs at a much higher rate than in previous decades.
 In fact, 1 out of 3 Medicare beneficiaries received an opioid prescription painkiller in 2016.
 This means medical providers prescribed approximately 500,000 senior citizens.
 We evidently consider this a high amount of opioids.

 Descriptions for Drug Dependence: